TransparentHealth/cda2fhir-service/README.md

 # cda2fhir-service
 CDA To Fhir (JSON) Service uses the cda2fhir library by amida-tech to provide a service that accepts a CDA formatted XML document and returns the data converted to fhir in JSON format.
+It supports FHIR 3.

+# Binary Download and Install

+The download allows for install in Tomcat and other tools.
+This service is a good candidate for container services such as AWS Elastic Beanstalk.

+Download the WAR directly from the master branch.
+See `cda2fhir-service-0.0.1.war`.

-## Installation
+## Build Instructions Installation

 Apache Maven is required to build cda2fhir-service.
 Please visit http://maven.apache.org/ in order to install Maven on your system.